drmain1/healthcare-forms-simplified/PDF_IMPLEMENTATION_COMPLETE.md

 # PDF Generation System - Current State of Truth
-**Last Updated: August 15, 2025**
+**Last Updated: August 16, 2025**

 ## 🎯 Executive Summary

-The PDF generation system is deployed and operational with all 11 form types supported.
-Recent fixes have resolved package conflicts and consolidated the renderer architecture.
-The pain assessment table rendering issue is currently being debugged.
+The PDF generation system is deployed and fully operational with all 11 form types supported.
+All known issues have been resolved including the body diagram coordinate alignment problem that was fixed by converting to native SVG elements to avoid Gotenberg/Chromium PDF rendering issues.

 ## 🚀 Current Deployment Status